mmmbacon/smart_todo/planning/plan.md

   L - Hey I seen a deletion option in the edit window.

   B - Yes.
 Let's say I heard that Alladin was terrible and change my mind about buying it.
+I can take it off my list....

+  BM - Delete Alladin item.

-I can take it off my list....Now that I'm not watching Aladdin, I have a hole in my Friday.
+  Now that I'm not watching Aladdin, I have a hole in my Friday.
 Maybe I'll add Hitchhikers Guide to the Galaxy'.

-  BM - Delete Alladin item.
+  BM - Add Hitchhikers guide to the galaxy

   L - Isn't that a movie and a book?
 How will it know which category to put it in?